Colin Sexstone: Career

 Sexstone started his professional career working for G.B.
 Britton before joining the R.A.F where he enjoyed a 25 year career, retiring in 1996 as Group Captain.

 Appointed as chief executive of Gloucestershire County Cricket Club in 1996, Sexstone helped the club develop the County Ground to international standards.
-During his five year tenure, Gloucestershire went onto win five trophies, including the Benson & Hedges Super Cup in 1999, Benson & Hedges Cup 2000, the Natwest Trophy in 1999 and 2000 as well as the one day, Norwich Union National League in 2000.
+During his five year tenure, Gloucestershire went onto win five trophies, including the 1999 Benson & Hedges Super Cup, 2000 Benson & Hedges Cup, the Natwest Trophy in 1999 and 2000 as well as the 45-over 2000 Norwich Union National League.

 Sexstone joined Bristol City as chief executive in 2001, helping to lead the club's new £92m regional stadium development at neighbouring Ashton Vale.

 He replaced Steve Lansdown as chairman of the club on 1 June 2011 before stepping down as chairman on 31 May 2012 to "pursue other interests".
 He was replaced by director Keith Dawe.

-In July 2011 Colin was appointed chairman of boutique law firm Cook & Co Solicitors.
+In July 2011 Sexstone was appointed chairman of boutique law firm Cook & Co Solicitors.

-On 13 November 2012 Colin was appointed a Non-executive Director at League Two club Plymouth Argyle.
-He resigned from this role on 14th September 2015 to take up a position as a director of fellow league 2 club Bristol Rovers.
+On 13 November 2012 Sexstone was appointed a non-executive director at League Two club Plymouth Argyle.
+He left the role in 2015 to become a non-executive director at fellow league 2 club Bristol Rovers.

-Colin passed away on February 24th, 2023.
+Sexstone died on 24 February 2023 at the age of 74.